c0rychu/SchrodingerEq_1D_tutorial/README.md

 # SchrodingerEq_1D_tutorial
-Solving Schrodinger Equation Numerically in Python.
+Solving 1-D Schrodinger Equation Numerically in either Python or C++.
 Please refer to [this blog article](https://blog.gwlab.page/solving-1-d-schrodinger-equation-in-python-dcb3518ce454) for more detail explaination of the code.

 ## Files